parryc/thevoid/templates/leflan/language_azeri.md

 Since the suffix ends in `Q`, there will be consonant changes.
 For example, `oxu-duğ-ım:that which I am reading`.
 Or a more full example, <ex>_oxuduğun məktub_ ⧸ the letter which you read/are reading</ex>.

+This participle can be negated with `-mA`, placed before the suffix.
+Such as, `baxmadığımız film:the film which we didn't see`.

 --EX--
 Nazimin oxuduğu kitab maraqlı idi.
 The book that Nazim read was interesting.